 The famous Elite Cafe neon sign from 1932.
 From sfneon.blogspot.com.

-1981 Elite Cafe owner, Tom Clendening.
-In July of 2019, he fondly remembered the two bartenders (Michael Brennan & Willie Karnosky) and two waiters (Neal Murray & Hugh Tennant) who I already spoke to then thanked me for the memories.
+1981 Elite Cafe owner Tom Clendening.
+In July of 2019, he fondly remembered the two bartenders (Michael Brennan & and Willie Karnosky) and two waiters (Neal Murray & Hugh Tennant) whom I had already spoken to and then thanked me for the memories.

 1982 Elite Cafe menu.
 Neal Murray said the menu changed daily by hand.

 Madge Tennent lectures at the Honolulu Academy of Arts in 1950.
 By HawaiiCalls [CC BY-SA 4.0] Wikimedia Commons

 1989 The bar staff at Miss Pearl's Jam House.
 Neal Murray is on the right.
 Photo by Neal Murray.